 2tablespoonsof powdered sugar for garnish

-Blend bananas, milk, flour and vanilla in a blender of food processor until smooth.
+Blend bananas, milk, flour and vanilla in a blender or in a food processor until smooth.

 Spread out baguette slices in a single layer on a baking pan.

 Pour banana mixture onto the bread and flip slices to coat.
-Let sit for 10 mintes, then flip over and let soak for 10 minutes more.
+Let sit for 10 minutes, then flip over and let soak for 10 minutes more.
 Sprinkle cinnamon on one or both sides of each piece to preference.

-Preheat a large, nonstick skillet (cast iron preferred) over medium heat.
-Apply cooking spray or thin layer of oil and begin cooking the soaked bread for 5 to 7 minutes on one side and about 3 minutes on the other.
+Preheat a large, nonstick skillet over medium heat.
+Apply cooking spray or a thin layer of oil and begin cooking the soaked bread for 5 to 7 minutes on one side and about 3 minutes on the other.

 When ready, the toast should be golden to medium brown and flecked with darker spots.
 A plate covered with tinfoil will keep cooked pieces warm.